What are Yellow Eyes?

 When to See a Doctor for Yellow Eyes

 You should immediately see your doctor if you find your eyes are yellow.
-While some of the conditions causing jaundice are not a big deal, some, such as Hepatitis A, are life-threatening.
+While some conditions causing jaundice are not a big deal, others are life-threatening.

 Jaundice is usually temporary.
 Once the underlying condition is addressed, it goes away.
-Proper depends on the underlying condition.
+Treatment depends on the underlying condition.

-Sometimes, fixing it could be as simple as changes to your diet.
-Other causes, such as gallstones, may require surgery.
+Sometimes, fixing it could be as simple as avoiding alcohol or changing your diet.
+Other causes, such as gallstones, may require medication or simple surgery.